COGGESHALL ABBEY

 The campaign of Henry VIII to dissolve the monasteries caught up with Coggeshall Abbey on the 5th February 1538 when Abbot More handed over his house to the crown, reputedly in financial ruin.
 The church was quickly demolished – Cromwell it is said used Italian labour and explosives to get the job done quickly as a deterrent to any monks returning to re-establish themselves.

-Luckily at the time of the dissolution the lease on what had been Sir John Sharpe’s mansion within the abbey was held by Clement Harleston and this may have been what saved the buildings that stand today.
+Luckily at the time of the dissolution the lease on what had been Sir John Sharpe’s mansion within the abbey was held by Clement Harleston and this is what saved the buildings that stand today.
 This old mansion stood for a further hundred years before it was demolished in about 1639 when the present east wing was built by Richard Benyon, husband of Anne Paycocke, who had inherited the abbey remains.

 List of the Abbots of Coggeshall Abbey